mslinn/hanuman/README.md

 2. Install the [Heroku client](http://toolbelt.herokuapp.com/) and set up ssh keys.

+3. Authenticate with Heroku:

         heroku login

-3. Create an app instance on Heroku:
+4. Create your new app instance on Heroku:

         heroku create --stack cedar --addons mongolab:starter

+5. Add your Heroku app instance as a remote git repository:

+        git remote add heroku git@heroku.com:strong-galaxy-4334.git

-4. Push the app to Heroku; it will automatically be (re)built and run.
+6. Push the Hanuman app to Heroku; it will automatically be (re)built and run.
 Substitute your Heroku app instance for ````strong-galaxy-4334````

-        git remote add heroku git@heroku.com:strong-galaxy-4334.git
         git push heroku master

-You can also manually run the sbt console on Heroku:
+   You can also manually run the ````sbt```` console on Heroku:

     heroku run sbt console